-Four positions are available in the Diagnostic Radiology Residency Program at Mayo Clinic in Jacksonville each year on a competitive basis.
+Four positions are available in the Diagnostic Radiology Residency at Mayo Clinic's campus in Jacksonville, Florida, each year on a competitive basis.

-Step1: Applications must be submitted via the Electronic Residency Application Service (ERAS) through your medical school dean's office.
-Your application must be submitted by December 1 of the year preceding the appointment date.
-Early application is encouraged.
+The application form and all supporting documentation must be submitted by Dec.
+1 of the year preceding the appointment date.
+Early applications are encouraged.
 The academic year begins in June.

-Step 2: Appointments are made through the National Resident Matching Program (NRMP).
+- All appointments are made through the National Resident Matching Program (NRMP).
 Candidates must register through the NRMP website.

 - Applicants considered for an appointment will be invited to visit Mayo Clinic for a personal interview with the program director and selected faculty.
 Interviews are conducted between October and January each year.

 Matching to the Diagnostic Radiology Residency includes a one-year Internal Medicine Preliminary Residency (PGY-1) available only for trainees who complete their residency training at Mayo Clinic's campus in Florida.